-· · Do you feel stressed out or under a lot of pressure?
+Do you feel stressed out or under a lot of pressure?
 Do you ever feel sad, hopeless, depressed, or anxious?
 Do you feel safe at your home or residence?
 During the past 30 days, did you use chewing tobacco, snuff, or dip?
 Do you drink alcohol or use any other drugs?
 Have you ever taken anabolic steroids or used any other performance-enhancing supplement?
 Have you ever taken any supplements to help you gain or lose weight or improve your performance?
+Have you experienced performance changes, felt fatigued, and/or experienced times of low energy during the past year?